FuseByExample/horo-app/README.md

-This is an app for checking the validity of horoscopes
+This is an app for aggregating and re-presenting horoscopes.

 Project layout